 I then honed my skills under the guidance and mentorship of Pandora Sellars for seven years.
 She encouraged me to return to teaching.
 About fifteen years ago my botanical art friends at the Botanical Artists Guild of Southern California gave me that opportunity and I’ve not stopped since.
 I have lived, painted and taught in three different regions of Canada, and taught in more than ten countries.

 I believe in the necessity for intimacy with the botanical subject of a botanical art piece.
 This is why drawing from a live subject is at the core of what I teach.
 Any other technique such as, for instance, working only from a digital image, robs one of the experience of a personal connection through touching, smelling, observing detail, and turning the subject to portray its natural colours and structure.

 One of the highlights of teaching is helping people discover art for the first time through a love of plants.
 Over the years I’ve also had the pleasure of encouraging experienced artists to rekindle or expand their existing skills in one or more of the three mediums in which I work and teach (graphite, coloured pencil, and watercolour).
 My purpose and joy as an educator is complete when artists I’ve had the privilege of guiding achieve their goals, be it hanging a piece in a prominent exhibition for public viewing or even just in their home for private pleasure.

-Another purpose of this educational website is to make available to botanical art students everywhere the collection of sought-after workshop instruction booklets so they can begin to explore the genre on their own.
+Through this educational website, it is my intention to make available to botanical art students everywhere my collection of sought-after workshop instruction booklets so they can begin to explore the genre on their own.
 We’re regularly adding them to the library as we complete updating and editing.

 As always, I look forward to promoting the enjoyment of botanical art by interacting with both new and established artists and teachers through my in-person workshops (COVID-19 permitting), through my online workshops, and the booklet library.